Scofton: St John the Evangelist, Scofton

-In memory of his first wife who died in 1830 during birth of their child, Francis John Savile Foljambe built a church, just across the lake by Osberton, on the previous site of Scofton Hall, which had been pulled down in around 1800, and of which a small portion of its offices remained until then.
+In memory of his first wife who died in 1830 during birth of their child, George Savile Foljambe built a church, just across the lake by Osberton, on the previous site of Scofton Hall, which had been pulled down in around 1800, and of which a small portion of its offices remained until then.
 This church was consecrated by the Archbishop of York in 1833.
 It was a private chapel until 1876 when it became part of a separate ecclesiastical parish, the boundary of which coincided with the Osberton estate.
 It was restored in the 1970s, and is used for worship into present times.